ballerina-guides/integration-samples/workflow-error-handling/README.md

    Watch the service logs: `convertCurrency` fails twice and succeeds on the third automatic retry. `depositPayout` then fails and suspends the workflow for review.

-5. Open <http://localhost:3000>, fix the `accountNo` to `ACC-12345` in the input box, and click **Retry with changes**.
+5. Open <http://localhost:3000>.
+The **Workflows** tab lists the payout workflow — open its details to see the workflow input and each activity's input, output, and status, including the failed `depositPayout` attempt.
+Under **Failed Activities**, fix the `accountNo` to `ACC-12345` in the input box and click **Retry with changes**.
 The workflow resumes from the failed activity and completes.

 6. Check the result: